-In November 2014, when Cambridge was examining strategies for reducing greenhouse gas emissions from the building sector, the United Nations (UNEP) issued its fifth Emission Gap report - an analysis of the gap in emissions reductions needed worldwide to limit global warming in this century to a 2°C increase.
-The level deemed necessary to avoid the worst impacts of global climate change.
+In November 2014, when Cambridge was examining strategies for reducing greenhouse gas (GHG) emissions from the building sector, the United Nations (UNEP) issued its fifth Emission Gap report - an analysis of the gap in emissions reductions needed worldwide to limit global warming in this century to a 2°C increase.
+This was the level deemed necessary to avoid the worst impacts of global climate change.
 The report concluded that to stay within the 2°C limit, global carbon neutrality must be achieved between 2055 and 2070.
-The most recent Gap report found that, despite a decade of increased political and societal focus on climate change, emissions have not been curbed and the gap is larger than ever.
-This current science calls for a 50% reduction in emissions vs. 2010 levels by 2030 and 100% reduction by 2050.
+The most recent Gap report found that, despite a decade of increased political and societal focus on climate change, emissions have not been curbed and the gap is larger than ever.1 This current science calls for a 50% reduction in emissions vs. 2015 levels by 2030 and 100% reduction by 2050.2

 In Cambridge, buildings are both part of the problem and part of the solution for addressing climate change.
-Over 80% of greenhouse gas emissions are from building construction and operations.
+Over 80% of greenhouse gas emissions are from building construction and operations3.
 In our thriving economy, new buildings continue to be developed.
 Since the original NZAP was issued (2015), more than 8 million square feet of buildings have been added.
 If the City can get to net zero in the building sector, major progress toward achieving the U.N.'s goal of carbon neutrality in our city will have been made.
-This is why Cambridge aims to achieve net zero emissions by 2050.
+This is why Cambridge aims to achieve net zero emissions from buildings by no later than 2050.